maciekmalachowski/House-price-predictor/README.md

 User authentication was created to reduce the risk of database hacking. <br>
 It is a very simple `login` along with `account registration`. <br>
-Below you can see how both sides look.
+Below, you can see how both sides look.

 ## Login
 ![](media/login.png)